 The Dogwood Festival is a staple event that celebrates the arrival of spring in a big way, April 10 through 27.
 Featuring an array of events such as a pageant, parade, concert and a long-awaited carnival, this Festival is named in honor of the official flower of the state of Virginia.
 This year marks the 65th anniversary of the Charlottesville Dogwood Festival. http://www.charlottesvilledogwoodfestival.org/

+The third edition of the Taste of Monticello Wine Trail Festival offers wine enthusiasts a celebration of the best of Central Virginia wines.
+This year, the Festival has expanded to include various wine focused events over a 3 days span, from April 10 through 13.
 These events include the Monticello Cup Awards at The Jefferson Theater, winery visits & wine dinners, and a tasting event at the nTelos Wireless Pavilion, in the heart of Downtown Charlottesville.
 Featuring 25 local wineries, this event gives visitors the opportunity to taste a vast variety of local wines, all under one roof.
 Special VIP packages are available. http://monticellowinetrailfestival.com/

 A true Charlottesville tradition not to be missed is the Foxfield Spring Races, which will be held on Saturday, April 26.
 For over 30 years The Foxfield Racing Association has provided a beautiful setting for the equestrian sport of steeple chasing.
 The alluring but challenging Foxfield course was designed to attract Thoroughbred owners and trainers, and to provide the jockey and his mount with a beautiful ride over rolling lush green turf. http://foxfieldraces.com/spring.cfm